ZoluOrg/Zolupos/README.md

 # Zolupos | A Modern POS system
 Zolupos is a **modern** POS system built with ASP.net core, React JS/Next JS and Electron

+## SCSS
-iam trasnfering all tailwind ui to scss
+All non component files that use tailwind will be migrating to scss

 ## Getting Started
 ### Prerequisite